zevv/duc/testing/README.md

 # duc — multi-backend testing

-This directory contains scripts and pre-built binaries for building and cross-testing `duc` across all supported database backends.
+This directory contains scripts for building and cross-testing `duc` across all supported database backends.

 ## Backends